Fall in Love With This Vibrant, Underrated Canadian Metropolis

 Consider this your ultimate travel guide to Toronto.

 They say there are two kinds of Canadians: those who live in Toronto and those who hate Toronto.
 Growing up four hours away in Ottawa, I was decidedly in the dislike camp.

 Canadian dislike for Toronto usually goes a little something like this: Toronto is filled with smog and its buildings are scary-tall.
 It’s a wannabe New York and embraces a level of American-style capitalism that’s so un-Canadian.
-It costs $20 to get into mediocre bars, and the Toronto Maple Leafs is a straight-up goon squad.
+It costs $20 to get into mediocre bars, and the Toronto Maple Leafs are a straight-up goon squad.

 The food scene offers up cuisine from across the globe

-“Our food scene is exciting and wonderfully diverse,” said Joshna Maharaj, a chef, activist, and author of Taking Back the Tray.
+With over 230 nationalities represented, Toronto is quite possibly the most diverse city on Earth (take that London).
+And the city’s legendary food scene follows suit.
+“Our food scene is exciting and wonderfully diverse,” said Joshna Maharaj, a chef, activist, and author of Take Back the Tray.
 “We have masterful cooks from all over the world who have brought their flavors and skill to this city.
 What results is a very creative and innovative food culture that is never just one thing.”